For any other questions please call 660-543-4060 or stop by Humphreys 131.

 You should generally seek counseling when you:

-Any enrolled student who is not UCM faculty or staff is eligible for an initial consultation.
-For couples counseling, both members of the couple must be a UCM student.
+Any enrolled student who is not UCM faculty or staff is eligible for an Initial Consultation.
+For couples counseling, both members of the couple must be UCM students.

 Yes.
 But confidentiality and consenting to treatment are different for minors.
-The psychologist you see will discuss these things with you.
+The clinician you see will discuss these things with you.

 Forms for students under 18:

-During your initial appointment, the student and the counselor will discuss counseling needs.
-If you need longer-term therapy, the counselor can make an appropriate referral to an off campus provider.
+During your Initial Consultation, the student and the clinician will discuss counseling needs.
+If you are in need of ongoing therapy, the clinician can make an appropriate referral to an off campus provider.